3 Kitchen Color Schemes With Taj Mahal Quartzite

 2. Taj Mahal Quartzite with Benjamin Moore Edgecomb Gray (50%)

 The second color scheme is a little lighter and brighter.
 This shows our Damask handmade tile in Glossy White, and I lightened up the wall color by using Benjamin Moore's Edgecomb Gray at 50% strength.
-I threw in a couple other tile color swatches to consider in the lower left - the larger tile is Wheat and the smaller one is Glossy Taupe.

 3. Taj Mahal Quartzite with Benjamin Moore Revere Pewter